Rochester Philharmonic Orchestra

 WXXI is proud to offer you concerts from the current season of the Rochester Philharmonic Orchestra, upon the approval of the RPO musicians.
-Broadcasts usually begin in May and run through mid-summer.
-The whole series repeats again until late fall.
+The '23-'24 RPO Broadcast season begins May 20 and runs through August 19.
+The entire series will then repeat August 26 through November 25, 2024.
 The live performances are captured by recording engineers Dave Sluberski or Bernd Gottinger and hosted and produced by Classical 91.5 morning host Brenda Tremblay.

 -